PretendoNetwork/nintendo-wiki/docs/nex/protocols/account-management.md

 ### (7) GetAccountData
 #### Request
-This method does not take any parameters
+This method does not take any parameters.

 #### Response